an-karn/Beergame-using-Python-Django/README.md

 - Regarding the plots required for Screen 3,a file labeled as "supplychainstatics.py" was created using the "matplotlib.pyplot" library provided by Python in order to create plots for the different player entities (Retailer,Distributor, Wholesaler,Factory)
 - Furthermore, two files labeled as "Node.js Tests" and "Node.js Tests role" were created that generate test cases using Node modules available for testing: Mocha and Chai.

-Finally, we added migrations (communications with an sqlite3 database) using the Python "manage.py makemigrations".
-In addition, some instructions would be to run python "manage.py migrate" library to apply all (create the tables) and to store all the data.
-To continue, run the command "python manage.py shell" and by using that it makes it possible to add new inputs like:

-                                 from player.models import player;
-                                 p = player(id = 1, name='Hamlet', role='distributor', demand=20,cost='10',inventory='5');
-                                 p.save();

-To check the above added details, please refer to the test using "player.objects.all()" which returns the number of objects found in the set.
-All migrations are saved in the "0001.inital file" that can be found in the "player/migrations".
-All the above mentioned commands were used in the SE Django folder.